Cavernous hemangioma: Treatment

-Asymptomatic lesions may not require treatment but may need to be monitored for any change in the size.
-A change in size of lesions in the nose, lips, or eyelids can be treated with steroid drugs to slow its progress.
+Asymptomatic lesions may not require treatment but may need to be monitored for any change in size.
+A change in size of lesions in the nose, lips, or eyelids can be treated with steroid drugs to slow progress.
 Steroids can be taken orally or injected directly into the tumor.
 Applying pressure to the tumor can also be used to minimize swelling at the site of the hemangioma.
-A procedure that uses small particles to close off the blood supply is known as sclerotherapy.
-This allows for tumor shrinkage and less pain.
-It is possible for the tumor to regrow its blood supply after the procedure has been done.
-If the lesion caused by the cavernous hemangioma is destroying healthy tissue around it or if the patient is experiencing major symptoms, then surgery can be used to remove the cavernoma piecemeal.
+A procedure that uses small particles to close off the blood supply, known as sclerotherapy, promotes tumor shrinkage and pain reduction; hovever it is possible for the tumor to regrow its blood supply after this procedure.
+If the lesion caused by the cavernous hemangioma is destroying healthy tissue around it, or if the patient is experiencing major symptoms, surgery can be used to remove the cavernoma piecemeal.
 A common complication of the surgery is hemorrhage and the loss of blood.
-There is also the possibility of the hemangioma reoccurring after its removal.
-Additionally, the risk of a stroke or death is also possible.
+The hemangioma may also recur after its removal.
+Stroke or death is a possible risk.

 Treatments for cerebral cavernous hemangiomas include radiosurgery or microsurgery.
 The treatment approach depends on the site, size and symptoms present, as well as the history of hemorrhage from the lesion.
 Microsurgery is generally preferred if the cerebral cavernous hemangioma is superficial in the central nervous system, or the risk of damage to surrounding tissue from irradiation is too high.
-Additionally, a large hemorrhage with deterioration of the patient or intractable symptoms (such as seizures or coma) are further indications for microsurgical intervention.
-Gamma-knife radiation is the favored mechanism of radiosurgery.
-It provides a precise radiation dose to the cerebral cavernous hemangioma while relatively sparing the surrounding tissue.
-These treatment approaches for cavernous hemangiomas in other regions of the body have limited research.
+A large hemorrhage with deterioration of the patient, or intractable symptoms (such as seizures or coma), are further indications for microsurgical intervention.
+Gamma-knife radiation is the favored mechanism of radiosurgery; it provides a precise radiation dose to the cerebral cavernous hemangioma while relatively sparing the surrounding tissue.
+There has been limited research on using these treatment approaches for cavernous hemangiomas in other regions of the body.